 Treadmills remain one of the most popular cardio exercise option out there.
 They allow you to walk, jog or run for fitness and health regardless of what the weather conditions are like.
 Treadmills for the home are available across a huge range of price points and features.
 A key consideration when looking for a home treadmill is whether the running bed will be big enough to allow you get a natural, smooth range of movement, whether you are walking or running.
 Many of the cheaper models simply do not are too narrow and too short.
 A minimum of 20 inches in width and 55 inches in length is recommended.

 There you go.
-Those are the top three best cardio machines.
+Those are the top ten best cardio machines.
 All these machines have their own advantages and disadvantages, but the rowing machines are certainly more versatile and can produce better results.
 So choose to row your way to fitness starting today.